cammneto/carrier-mobility/README.md

 Link for the software for calculating the electronic couplings: https://github.com/JoshuaSBrown/QC_Tools

 **Citing**
 If you use this code to get values for a paper it would be nice a citation.
-This code is related to the paper https://doi.org/10.1016/j.cplett.2020.138226, so for citing it use this paper as citation.
+To cite this code use the paper related to it: https://doi.org/10.1016/j.cplett.2020.138226